finos/symphony-bdk-java/docs/spring-boot/core-starter.md

 ## Slash Command
 You can easily register a slash command using the `@Slash` annotation.
 Note that the `CommandContext` is mandatory to successfully register your command.
 If not defined, a `warn` message will appear in your application log.
+Note also that only beans with scope **singleton** will be scanned.

 ```java
 @Component